justinr835/twiki/README.txt

   You can change the default installation directory as well as the name of the executable on lines 3 and 4 in the Makefile before building.

-Usage:

-  If no arguments are recieved, the Terraria wiki home page will appear:

-    twiki.exe

-  If you are looking for something specific, type your search query like this:

-    twiki.exe skeletron

-    or

-    twiki.exe ichor bullet